oh3ebf/TopSales/README.md

 PrimeFaces-5.2

 After these steps check out code and it should open cleanly in IDE.
 There is no need for any configuration.
-Just point project name and select Run. if everything went ok, web browser window should open containing running application.
+Just point project name and select Run.
+If everything went ok, web browser window should open containing running application.